arifhossainrumi/House_price_Prediction/README.md

 - 📊 **Evaluation Metrics**:
   - Mean Absolute Error (MAE)
   - R-squared score
+- 🎯 Model Accuracy: The Linear Regression model achieved an accuracy of 91.61%.

 ## 🚀 Deployment Using Flask API
 To make the model accessible, a **Flask API** was developed: